AirBiteQC/airbite-server/README.md

 This server application has been developed and tested on Python 3.
 It uses the following libraries:

 - `socket`: for creating and managing sockets for network communication
+- `threading`: for creating and managing threads for concurrent processing
-- `pickle`: for serializing and deserializing Python objects
+- `json`: for encoding and decoding JSON data
+- `hashlib`: for hashing passwords (planned for phase 2)

 These libraries are included in the Python standard library and should not require any additional installation.